-Whether skaters are doing a scratch spin or layback spin, everything must happen flawlessly and smoothly.
-Also, each of the ice skaters participating has to perform at least three on-one-foot rotations.
+Whether skaters are doing a scratch spin or a layback spin, everything must happen flawlessly and smoothly.
+Also, each of the skaters participating has to perform at least three on-one-foot rotations.

-Did I mention anywhere that synchronized ice skating isn’t an Olympic sport?
+Did I mention that synchronized ice skating isn’t an Olympic sport?
 Yes, it isn’t.

 But that doesn’t mean this ice skating discipline isn’t competitive.
-In fact, there are 10 competition levels in synchronized ice skating with the junior and senior being the most competitive levels.
+In fact, there are 10 competition levels in synchronized ice skating with the Junior and Senior levels being the most competitive levels.

 Speed Ice Skating

-Speed ice skating is basically a competitive ice skating sport that focuses on speed.
+Speed ice skating is a competitive sport that focuses on speed and winning.
 In this ice sport, participants try to outperform each other in a race covering a certain distance.

-Three main types of speed ice skating exist namely short track speed skating, long track speed skating, and marathon speed skating.
+There are three main types of speed ice skating namely short-track speed skating, long-track speed skating, and marathon ice speed skating.
 Governed by the International Skating Union, ice speed skating is today a recognized Olympic ice sport.

-Participants in speed ice skating wear a speed-focused kind of skate called a speed skate.
-A speed skate has a long flat blade that lacks a groove unlike either an ice hockey skate or a figure skate.
+Participants in speed skating wear a speed-focused kind of skate called a speed skate.
+Speed skates have long almost-perfectly-flat blades that lack a groove unlike an ice hockey skate or a figure skate.

-But how do speed skates glide super fast yet they have most of the blade sitting on the ice?
-Shouldn’t more contact with the ice surface naturally mean more friction?
+But how do speed skates glide super-fast yet they have most of the blade sitting on the ice?
+Shouldn’t more contact with the ice surface naturally mean more friction and less speed?

 We all know that more friction means less speed, so you’re asking a really sensible question here.
-But here’s the physics that explains that seemingly strange phenomenon.
+But here’s the physics that explains this seemingly strange phenomenon.

-Now, most of the speed ice skate’s blade stays in contact with the ice surface.
-And that means that most of the push energy converts into forward motion.
+Most of the blade stays in contact with the ice surface.
+And this means that most of the push energy converts into forward motion.
 Makes perfect sense, huh?

-Ice speed skating is similar to inline speed skating.
-In fact, many skaters do ice speed skating when the season arrives and switch to inline skate speeding when the ice thaws.
+Ice speed skating is similar to inline speed skating, except the latter takes place on ice-free surfaces.
+In fact, many skaters do ice speed skating when the season arrives and switch to inline skate speeding when the winter season ends.

-But that doesn’t mean that transitioning from one sport to the other is a completely pain-free experience.
-There’s quite a bit of practicing to do before you can practice each discipline to pro level status.
+But it doesn’t mean that transitioning from one sport to the other is a completely pain-free experience.
+There’s quite a bit of practicing to do before you can practice each discipline to pro-level status.

 - Inline Roller Hockey Skating